91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 Think of all of the clients you have today.
 Let’s say that’s 150 families or businesses.
 That means you have 150 chances to generate new business by simply ASKING each client for a referral.

 Because you’re already interacting with your clients on a somewhat regular basis, adding this topic to your agenda doesn’t cost you anything.
-But, receiving one referral from each client just one time won’t be enough.

 Just like you manage your relationships, you have to manage your requests for referrals.
 This might look like:

-- Offering referral incentives
+- Offering referral incentives,

 - Thanking them